Some British awards for the Peninsular War, 1808-14

 Yet is seems remarkable that for all their battles, engagements, sieges and defences, British soldiers received no official medals for the fighting or for their gallantry or meritorious service.
 Quite simply, there was at that time no nationally established system of awarding campaign medals per se – although the East India Company had begun the general process of giving such awards to its Indian soldiers over twenty years earlier.

-It is quite clear that this lack of rewards in the face of a major war caused concern in some quarters, since one of the medallic features of the Peninsular War period is the sudden appearance of regimental medals.
-These were instituted under the auspices of a commanding officer, a group of officers or other individuals as rewards for their own soldiers, recognising gallantry in action or meritorious service or simply participation in a notable regimental action.
+It is quite clear that this lack of rewards in the face of a major war caused concern in some quarters, since one of the medallic features of the Peninsular War period is the sudden appearance of regimental medals, although examples are known from as early as the 1760-70s.
+They were instituted under the auspices of a commanding officer, a group of officers or other individuals as rewards to their own soldiers, recognising gallantry in action or meritorious service or simply participation in a notable regimental action.
 By no means all regiments or units produced these awards, but some that did created attractive and highly-regarded medals (then and now) which, if they are named to the recipient, offer a distinctive and interesting possibility of research.

-Examples of Regimental Medals – 77th Foot and 27th
+Examples of Regimental Medals – 77th Foot, 27th Regt. and 23rd Light Dragoons

 The only “campaign” awards produced at the time were the very elegant and distinctive gold crosses and gold medals granted to officers.
 The first example, perhaps establishing a precedence, came in 1806 in the form of the Gold Medal awarded by order of the Commander in Chief, the Duke of York, to 17 officers for their service at the battle of Maida in Calabria.